mashbash2150/FLASH-P1/README.md

 ####
 The objective of (Game name TBD) is much like that of the beloved game of Simon.
-Players will be presented with a sequence of various visual prompts
-(this will be elaborated on as I flesh the game out), that they will need to repeat with buttons representing each prompt.
-If the player replicates the sequence correctly, they will move on to the next level, where the sequence of prompts will increase in complexity/variation and speed.
-Should the user recreates the sequence incorrectly, the game will be over.
+Players will be presented with a sequence of various visual prompts that they will need to repeat by clicking buttons representing each prompt (this will be elaborated on as I flesh the game out).
+If the player replicates the sequence correctly, they will advance to the next level, where the sequence of prompts will increase in complexity/variation and speed.
+Should the user recreate the sequence incorrectly, the game will be over.

 (Insert game name) will be a test of memory and attention, and will feature fun graphics and a dynamic browser-based game interface.